liamhallinan5/divFconf2024/speakers.md

 #### Zixing Wang (Control)  (12:05pm--12:25pm)

-*Control of an unknown physical system with a stability guaranteeg*
+*Control of an unknown physical system with a stability guarantee*

 Abstract TBC